abilandz/NAT3054/Lecture_3/make.md

 	echo "Hello World"
 ```

-If we are in the same directory where this _makefile_ was saved, we execute simply:
+If we are in the same directory where this _makefile_ was saved, we execute:

 ```bash
 $ make hello